-The second dose of vaccine will be one of the following four possibilities:
+The second dose of vaccine will be one of the following three possibilities:

 - 1. A full standard dose of Pfizer-BioNTec vaccine - 2.
-A half standard dose of Pfizer-BioNTec vaccine - 3.
-A half standard dose of Moderna vaccine - 4.
+A third of a standard dose of Pfizer-BioNTec vaccine - 3.
 A standard dose of Novavax vaccine

-The chance of being allocated to each of these is the same (25%).
+The chance of being allocated to each of these is the same.
 Participants (and their parents/guardians) will not be informed which of these vaccines they will receive until one month after their second dose of vaccine.
 This is because one of the aspects of the study is to investigate the side-effects associated with the vaccines and we do not want reporting to be biased.